pneyrinck/corecontrol/README.md

 // send a float value message with OSC address /volume.
 CCSendValue("/osc/0/controls/volume/valueNumber", 0.7);
 ```
 Please note that the OSC message sent has the address '/volume' and can be received by any OSC application.
-The beginning part of the path, '/osc/controls', tells Core Control to send an OSC message.
+The beginning part of the path, '/osc/0/controls', tells Core Control to send a message from the OSC module.

+The JSON representation for Core Control's OSC module is:

+{
+  type:'osc',
+  identifier:'osc',
+  name:'OSC',
+  ipProtocol:'udp',
+  sendIpAddress:'192.168.1.10',
+  sendIpPort:7000,
+  controls: {
+    'volume':{
+      valueNumber:0.7
+    }
+  }
+}

 Here is a simple C++ example to receive OSC messages with Core Control:
 ```